 You might want to protect your eligibility to certain state benefits.
 This is because eligibility for some state benefits relies on you having paid a certain amount of Class 2 NIC within a defined time.
 The two benefits most likely to be affected are Maternity Allowance and in some specific circumstances, Contributions-based Employment and Support Allowance (ESA).

-Entitlement to maternity allowance is based on National Insurance contributions paid in the 66 weeks before the baby is due.
+Entitlement to maternity allowance is based on NIC paid in the 66 weeks before the baby is due.
 This period is known as the test period.

 There are two levels of maternity allowance: